 2. Increase in Salary

 Depending upon your education and experience in the field, you may be eligible to take the PMP certification exam.
-If you have approximately two years of education, 7,500 hours of project management experience and 35 hours of education in project management, you may take the exam.
-Alternatively, you may sit for the exam if you have a four-year degree, 4,500 hours of experience and 35 hours of education in project management.
+If you have a high school diploma or an associate’s degree (or global equivalent), 60 months leading projects, and 35 hours of project management education/training or CAPM® Certification, you may take the exam.
+Alternatively, you may sit for the exam if you have a four-year degree, 36 months leading projects, or 35 hours of project management education/training or CAPM® Certification.
 Since you must meet these requirements to take the examination, your future salaries for specific projects will increase once you have the certification.
 This occurs as companies expect project managers to always be willing to learn more, which produces greater project success stories and a high return on investment.

 3. Advanced Skills in Project Management